-PPA outcomes for Projects seeking 4% Tax Credit Determinations are valid for twelve (12) months after they are issued.
-PPA outcomes for Projects seeking a reservation of 9% Tax Credits are valid for twenty-four (24) months after approval.
 The Authority may rescind a PPA approval before the Project's Application is submitted based on Authority allocation of resources in the market area which impact the Project's market conditions.
 Sponsors will be notified in writing if a PPA approval has been rescinded.
-All PPA outcome letters will include a notification about Opportunity Area or Proximate Opportunity Area status (if checked on PPA application form) and will include the Authority and

-Affordable Market Share for the Primary Market Area as well as the Census Tracts used in the market analysis.
+All PPA outcome letters will include a notification about Opportunity Area or Proximate Opportunity Area status (if checked on PPA application form) and will include the Authority and Affordable Market Share for the Primary Market Area as well as the Census Tracts used in the market analysis.

-Clarification of Supporting Planning Documentation -

-Sponsors have the option of submitting documentation that provides context outside of demographic based market review to help demonstrate compatibility with IHDA goals and/or project viability.
+Allowance of Supporting Planning Documentation - Sponsors have the option of submitting documentation with the PPA submittal that provides context outside of demographic based market review to demonstrate compatibility with both local and Authority goals and/or project viability.
 This documentation is NOT REQUIRED, but could be necessary to obtain a PPA approval.
 Supporting planning documentation submitted with a PPA is not required to meet the same standards as plans submitted for Community Revitalization scoring.
-Additional information on supporting planning documentation can be found on the IHDA website under Review Parameters (insert link here)
+Additional information on supporting planning documentation can be found on the Authority Website under Review Parameters.